montagejs/minit/templates/digit/__name__/README.md

 The default project directory includes the following files and folders:

-* assets/ — Contains global stylesheets and images for the application.
+* assets/ — Contains global style sheets and images for the application.
 * core/  —  Reserved for the core modules of the application logic.
 * index.html  —  Is the entry-point document for the application.
 * node_modules/  —  Contains the code dependencies required in development.